A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

 Metrics to track: clicks, impressions, installs, conversion rate, D1-D30 revenue.

 As a side note, deciding between D1-D30 revenue attribution should be based on game mechanics and how fast players start spending on your game.
-Another thing to consider is that after D30, you must attribute the revenue to the promoted game mechanics and not cross-promotion.
+Another thing to consider is that after D30, you must attribute the revenue to the promoted mobile game mechanics and not cross-promotion.

 You should either develop a solution internally or use an off-the-shelf user lifecycle management tool.
 We recommend that you use Upsight as it has a simple interface, supports multiple types of ads, has A/B testing function and user segmentation capabilities.